hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---

+### 1 October 2024

+#### Individual Calculations API

+API version 7.0 is now available in Sandbox, with the following change.

+##### Changed

+API contains the following improvement:

+- Update of enum value names for consistency

+---

 ### 24 September 2024

 #### Individual Calculations API